 Symptoms of Sjögren’s Syndrome

-- Prolonged dry skin.
+- Dry skin.

 - Vaginal dryness.

-- Numbness or tingling in the extremities.
+- Numbness, tingling, and weakness, especially in the extremities.

 Causes of Sjögren’s Syndrome